 The indictment alleged that Parkes and Mourier had created numerous shell companies so that the bank president, Jim Goddard, could grant them loans that exceeded banking limits.

-Goddard had been indicted a year earlier on charges of bank fraud and pleaded guilty.
+Goddard had been indicted a year earlier on charges of bank fraud and pled guilty.
 He was sentenced to 6½ years in prison and ordered to make restitution of nearly $1.2 million.

 Parkes and Mourier went on trial in the fall of 2009 in U.S. District Court in Chattanooga, Tennessee.
 The prosecution presented evidence that Parkes and Mourier moved their company from Canada to Tennessee in 1986.
 There, they met Goddard, who arranged financing for the company’s operations.
 In 1999, the company suffered manufacturing setbacks that cost the firm $1.5 million a year in losses from 2000 through 2002.